gogins/csound-ac/README.md

 The following instructions are for macOS.
 Linux is similar.
 For more information, look at `./github/cmake.yaml`.
-However, on Linux it may be better to build Csound for source code.
+However, on Linux it may be better to build Csound from source code.

 1. Clone this Git repository.